33 Wonderful Things to Do in Victoria, BC (by Locals!)

 The good news is that many companies offer a “whale sighting guarantee” – if you don’t see a whale, they’ll invite you on another tour for free.

-Guaranteed: The exciting 3-hour ride is almost as much fun as spotting whales!
+- Guaranteed: The exciting 3-hour ride is almost as much fun as spotting whales!

-Small coastal cruiser with heated cabin
+Cozy coastal cruiser with heated cabin

-Five Star Whale Watching offers a highly-rated, 3-hour whale watching tour on a small high-speed vessel with indoor and outdoor viewing.
-The inside cabin is heated, and complimentary coffee and hot chocolate are offered.
+Five Star Whale Watching offers a highly-rated, 3-hour whale watching tour on a small high-speed vessel with indoor and outdoor viewing areas.

-As the group size is limited to 12, the whale watching experience is fairly intimate and there’s lots of room on the boat to see the whales.
+- As the group size is limited to 12, the whale watching experience is fairly intimate and there’s lots of room on the boat to see the whales.

-Another option is this half-day whale watching adventure with Prince of Whales on a larger purpose-built whale watching vessel.
-The comfy power vessel has a heated inside cabin and two washrooms.
+For extra space and amenities, another option is this half-day whale watching adventure with Prince of Whales on a larger purpose-built whale watching vessel.

-Other whale watching Victoria, BC, tours
+Other whale watching tours

-20) Bicycle the Lochside Trail
+21) Bicycle the Lochside Trail

 The oh-so-scenic Lochside Trail stretches 18 miles (29 kms) between Victoria and Sidney (see trail map).

-It’s an easy, mostly flat ride (like the Galloping Goose, #18) that winds past the Gorge Waterway, country lanes, leafy backyards, farms and bird sanctuaries.
+It’s an easy, mostly flat ride (like the Galloping Goose, #19) that winds past the Gorge Waterway, country lanes, leafy backyards, farms and bird sanctuaries.
 While it’s open to walkers and joggers, it’s mostly used by cyclists.

 This one’s where I (Janice) love to ride my e-bike.
 Much of the trail is paved, so I don’t have to worry about rock chips messing up the frame.
 (Plus, I can get a little speed on!)

-Enjoy scenic strolls and hikes
+Enjoy scenic strolls, hikes and walking tours

-21) Walk the Victoria Inner Harbor
+22) Walk the Victoria Inner Harbor

 One of our favorite free things to do in Victoria is simple.
 Go for a walk!